UBC-MDS/DSCI-532_2025_29_e-commerce-dashboard/reports/m3-reflection.md

 - Summary metric computation for weekly filter option not correct (#98)
 - Weekly filter options and tooltips not user friendly (#99)
 - Some have elements (map, line chart, tooltips) have not been updated to display Indian Rupee format yet (#100)
+- The "Sales by State" chart orders the state sales amount incorrectly when a top state is selected on the map (#101)

 ## Deviation from Best Practice ##